 - Phi Theta Kappa Transfer Scholarship at the University of Michigan, University of Detroit Mercy

 Applicants should have a 3.5 cumulative grade-point average in high school and/or an ACT score of 26 or higher.
-Currently enrolled HFCC students must have completed 12 or more hours in 100-level or higher courses as a full-time student or have completed 15 cumulative hours in 100-level or higher courses as a part-time student before application.
+Currently enrolled HFC students must have completed 12 or more hours in 100-level or higher courses as a full-time student or have completed 15 cumulative hours in 100-level or higher courses as a part-time student before application.
 Applicants are encouraged to apply early in their senior year in high school because applications are considered year-round.
 The program is open to part-time and full-time students.

 Applicants must submit an Honors Program application form along with their high school transcript and a letter of recommendation from a teacher or counselor.
-High school applicants must also submit a general college application form and a high school transcript to the HFCC Admissions Office.
+High school applicants must also submit a general college application form and a high school transcript to the HFC Admissions Office.

 A limited number of scholarships covering tuition and based solely on merit are available to qualified students.
 Successful applicants to the program are automatically considered for scholarships.